Cerebral metastases mimicking abscesses

 FINAL DIAGNOSIS: Poorly differentiated adenocarcinoma presumably from lung.

-Having difficulty in distinguishing metastases from cerebral metastases is frustrating, however it is better (in the setting of prominent central restricted diffusion) to err on the side of favouring abscesses.
+Having difficulty in distinguishing metastases from cerebral metastases is frustrating, however it is better (in the setting of prominent central restricted diffusion) to err on the side of favoring abscesses.

 Possibly the best clue in this case is the presence of incomplete T2 signal loss on SWI in the superior lesion (abscesses usually have a smooth complete ring) and the fact that the cerebellar lesion does not have prominent restricted diffusion.
 There is also a central area of more facilitated diffusion in the frontal lesion.